 - Illicit substances including methamphetamine, heroin, and cocaine

 Furthermore, there are even some over-the-counter medications that can contain caffeine, which might keep you awake at night.

 How Does Substance Abuse Impact the Quality of Your Sleep?

 In addition to common side effects of medications that might keep you awake at night, substance use disorder itself can impact the quality of your sleep.
 For example, substance abuse can lead to nighttime wakefulness, which causes a state of hyperarousal and makes it hard for your body to fall into REM sleep, which is restful sleep.

 Overall, substance use disorders can lead to less restful sleep, reduce overall sleep time, and can even cause you to feel sleepy during the day as a result.
 This can impact your mood, your productivity, and your relationships with your family members and friends.

 Withdrawal Symptoms Can Make It Harder for You to Fall Asleep

 Finally, it is also important to understand the impact of withdrawal symptoms on sleep quality.
 If you suffer from a substance use disorder, you may start to develop a variety of symptoms when you go for a while without that addictive substance.
 Some of the most common symptoms of withdrawal include fevers, shakes, and chills.
-Additional symptoms that can directly impact the quality of your sleep include insomnia, broken sleep, unusual dreams, nightmares, and restless leg syndrome.
-All of these problems can impact not only your physical health but mental health, making recovery harder.
+Additional symptoms that can directly impact your sleep quality include insomnia, broken sleep, unusual dreams, nightmares, and restless leg syndrome.
+All of these problems can impact not only your physical health but mental health, making a recovery harder.